ItsRune/VibezAPI/docs/Chainable.md

 local VibezAPI = require(14946453963)("myApiKey")
 local playerToRank = game.Players:GetPlayers()[1]

-VibezAPI:removeCommandOperation("Team"):setRank(playerToRank, 1)
+VibezAPI:updateLoggerName("Custom Rank"):setRank(playerToRank, 1)
 ```

 ---

 ### How do I know if a method is chainable?
 If a method is chainable, it will be marked with a `Chainable` tag in the documentation.
-For example, the [:removeCommandOperation](/VibezAPI/api/VibezAPI#removeCommandOperation) method is chainable, so it will be marked with a `Chainable` tag in the documentation.
+For example, the [updateLoggerName](/VibezAPI/api/VibezAPI#updateLoggerName) method is chainable, so it will be marked with a `Chainable` tag in the documentation.